 (c) Meals.
-Each recipient of assistance under this part who provides supportive housing for homeless persons with disabilities must provide meals or meal preparation facilities for residents.
+Each recipient of assistance under this part who provides sup-portive housing for homeless persons with disabilities must provide meals or meal preparation facilities for resi-

-(d) Ongoing assessment of supportive services.
-Each recipient of assistance under this part must conduct an ongoing assessment of the supportive services required by the residents of the project and the availability of such services, and make adjustments as appropriate.
+(d) Ongoing assessment of supportive ervices.
+Each recipient of assistance under this part must conduct an ongoing assessment of the supportive serv ices required by the residents of the project and the availability of such services, and make adjustments as appropriate.

 (e) Residential supervision.
-Each recipient of assistance under this part must provide residential supervision as necessary to facilitate the adequate provision of supportive services to the residents of the housing throughout the term of the commitment to operate supportive housing.
-Residential super-vision may include the employment of a full- or part-time residential super-visor with sufficient knowledge to provide or to supervise the provision of supportive services to the residents.
+Each recipient of assistance under this part must provide residential supervision as necessary to facilitate the adequate provision of supportive services to residents of the housing throughout the term of the commitment to operate supportive housing.
+Residential supervision may include the employment of a full- or part-time residential super-visor with sufficient knowledge to provide or to supervise the provision of supportive services to the residents.

 (f) Participation of homeless persons.
-(1) Each recipitent must provide for the participation of homeless persons as re-quired in section 426(g) of the McKin-ney Act (42 U.S.C.
+(1) Each recipient must provide for the participation of homeless persons as required in section 426(g) of the McKinney Act (42 U.S.C.
 11386(g)).
-This re-puter of the section of the se quirement is waived if an applicant is unable to meet it and presents a plan for HUD approval to otherwise consult with homeless or formerly homeless persons in considering and making policies and decisions.
-See also § 583.330(e).
+This requirement is waived if an applicant is unable to meet it and presents a plan for HUD approval to otherwise consult with homeless or formerly homeless persons in considering and making policies and decisions.
+See also §583.330(e).

-(2) Each recipient of assistance under this part must, to the maximum extent practicable, involve homeless individuals and families, through employ-ment, volunteer services, or otherwise, in constructing, rehabilitating, maintaining, and operating the project and in providing supportive services for the project.
+(2) Each recipient of assistance under this part must, to the maximum extent practicable, involve homeless individuals and families, through employment, volunteer services, or otherwise, in constructing, rehabilitating, maintaining, and operating the project and in providing supportive services for the

 (g) Records and reports.
-Each recipient of assistance under this part must keep any records and make any reports (in-cluding those pertaining to race, ethnicity, gender, and disability status data) that HUD may require within the timeframe required. (h) Confidentiality.
+Each recipient of assistance under this part must keep any records and make any reports (including those pertaining to race, eth-nicity, gender, and disability status data) that HUD may require within the timeframe required.

-Each recipient that provides family violence prevention or treatment services must de-velop and implement procedures to ensure taining to any individual services; and (2) That the address or location of project assisted will not be made public, except with written authoriza-tion of the person or persons respon-sible for the operation of the project.
+(h) Confidentiality.
+Each recipient that provides family violence prevention or treatment services must develop and implement procedures to ensure:

+(1) The confidentiality of records pertaining to any individual services; and

+(2) That the address or location of any project assisted will not be made public, except with written authoriza-tion of the person or persons responsible for the operation of the project.